France enjoys a temperate climate. There's the alpine temperature in the highest mountains, but the oceanic and Mediterranean temperatures prevail.

 The country has warm summers and cold winters, like many of the Western European nations.

 France is one of the best surf destinations in the world.
 French surfers have the opportunity to catch waves in the Atlantic Ocean and the Mediterranean Sea.

-The Basque Coast offers great waves.
-Parlementia, Lafitenia and Belharra can deliver giant bombs, in special days.
+The Basque Coast offers great waves - Parlementia, Lafitenia, and Belharra can deliver giant bombs on special days.

 If you head North, you get to the heart of French surfing: the Anglet/Biarritz area.
 Here, look for Les Cavaliers, Côte des Basques and the Grande Plage.

 Hossegor is another great surfing region.
 Les Culs Nuls, La Gravière, La Nord, La Sud and Capbreton offer great waves and splendind background scenarios.

 After Landes, you get to the Gironde surf spots, where you should try the tidal bore river wave of Les Mascarets.

 Drive to the coast and experience a true classic: Lacanau, one of Europe's most consistent surf spots.

 In the central region of Vendée, there are several uncrowded surf spots, but L'Embarcadère is a classic pick.